Twin Falls saucer hoax: Twin Falls 'disc'

 On July 11, the press reported the recovery of a 30 in disc from the yard of a Twin Falls home.
 Residents reported hearing a "thud" around 2:30 am but dismissed the noise as a truck.
 At 8:20 am, a next-door neighbor reportedly discovered a "disc" and contacted police.

 Local police arrived and took possession of the object.
 The matter was referred to both FBI and military intelligence.
-Multiple officers from Fort Douglas flew in to investigate.
+Multiple officers from Fort Douglas (two lieutenant colonels, two first lieutenants, and a civilian) flew in to investigate.
 Authorities "clamped down a lid of secrecy pending the outcome of further investigation".
 Local press featured a piece on Army "cloak and dagger" during the disc investigation, mentioning that photographs of the object were confiscated.

-That same day, the FBI reported the object had been turned over to the Army.
+That same day, the FBI Special Agent In Charge Banister reported the object had been turned over to the Army.
 On July 12, it was reported nationally that the Twin Falls disc was a hoax.
 Press reported that four teenagers had confessed to creating the disc.
 Photos of the object were then publicly released.

 Description

-The object was described as containing radio tubes, electric coils, and wires underneath a plexiglass dome.
+The object was described as containing radio tubes, electric coils, and wires underneath a Plexiglas dome.
 According to Deseret News:

-The Independent Record further described it, stating: "The object measured 30½ inches in diameter with a metal dome on one side and a plastic dome about 14 inches high on the opposite side, anchored in place by what appeared to be stove bolts.
+The Independent Record further described it, stating: "The object measured 30 inches in diameter with a metal dome on one side and a plastic dome about 14 inches high on the opposite side, anchored in place by what appeared to be stove bolts.
 The gadget is gold painted on one side and silver (either stainless steel, aluminum, or tin) on the other.
 It appeared to have been turned out by machine."

 Reception and influence

 The Twin Falls hoax, with its nationally published image showing a bemused army officer holding a disc-like object of mundane construction, has been called the "coup de grâce of press coverage" on the 1947 flying disc craze.
 In the days following the story, "press accounts rapidly fell off".

 The Twin Falls hoax was not the last recovered saucer hoax.
 On July 28, 1947, just weeks after the Twin Falls hoax, there were reports of recovered disc debris at Maury Island, Washington.
 In 1949, another 'crashed disc' story circulated as part of the Aztec, New Mexico UFO hoax.

-Decades later, fringe conspiracy theorists like Kenn Thomas and Nick Redfern would cite the Twin Falls hoax in connection with both UFO conspiracy theories and JFK assassination conspiracy theories.